abdalhalem-alfakhrany/todo-list-with-react/README.md

-# react-app-webpack
-minimal template for work with react library to use npm install webpack serve
+# to do list app with react